| Chapter 6: A Closer Look at Methods and Classes (pp. 201-250) |

 The English words "drive" and "ride" are polymorphic, because there is a different form of driving or riding, depending on the class of the vehicle.

-If the only difference is that between one car and another car, the drive method remains the same (except driving a manual transmission has an additional parameter than driving an automatic transmission does not).
+If the only difference is that between one car and another car, the drive method remains the same (except driving a manual transmission has an additional parameter of gearShiftedTo that an automatic transmission encapsulates privately).

 Polymorphism has to do with behavior (methods).